brendanmurty/murty.io/content/brendan/resume.md

 ## Work Experience

+### Software Engineer at [Deputy](https://www.deputy.com) (Feb 2021 - Present)

+I build features on top of Deputy’s core product and also build reports and custom features for our clients.

+I also build custom integrations with third-party systems.

+### Dad at [Home](https://murty.io) (Nov 2020 - Feb 2021)

+Following the birth of my third child, I took some time off work to spend more time with family.

 ### Technical Lead at [Jomablue](https://jomablue.com) (Mar 2020 - Nov 2020)

 I worked closely with the CTO to lead a team of developers so that they could work efficiently on the product.
 This role included running daily stand-up meetings, assessing bug reports, scoping out new feature requests, testing code changes and building releases.